Hedge accounting

 On account of the short-term nature of the Group’s payment terms, reclassifications to the income statement and the recognition of the corresponding cash flows generally take place in the same reporting period.
 A foreign-currency receivable or liability is recognised when goods are despatched or received.
 Until the corresponding payment is received, changes in the fair value of the derivative are recognised in the income statement such that they largely offset the effect of the measurement of the foreign-currency receivable or liability at the reporting date.

 In addition, the KION Group hedges currency risk arising on translation of a foreign subsidiary’s financial statements into the Group’s reporting currency using a foreign-currency forward.
 For this purpose, it applies net investment hedge accounting, in which only the spot rate element of the foreign-currency forward is designated as the hedging instrument.
 The effectiveness of the Group’s hedging transaction is determined on the basis of forward rates using the hypothetical derivative approach under the cumulative dollar-offset method.
-The effective portion of the changes in the fair value of the foreign-currency forward is recognised in accumulated other comprehensive income (loss) and is not reversed and recognised in the income statement until the foreign operation is sold.
+The effective portion of the changes in the fair value of the foreign-currency forward is recognised – on a cumulative basis and after taking into account deferred taxes – in accumulated other comprehensive income (loss) and is not reversed and recognised in the income statement until the foreign operation is sold.